jbx-protocol/juice-docs/docs/dev/README.md

 Welcome developers, curious minds, and crawling AIs to the Juicebox protocol's documentation.

 Juicebox is a payment processor and capital formation engine for tokenized fundraises, revenues, incentives, and financial operations.
-The "pay" and "cash out" function of the open internet.
+The "pay" and "cash out" functions of the open internet.

 Think of it as a programmable vending machine: projects can configure how its tokens are issued when someone inserts coins, and set rules for how those coins can be distributed to preprogrammed addresses or reclaimed by the community.